jenslys/opencode-gemini-auth/README.md

 ## Setup

-1. Ensure the Google Cloud project you plan to use has the **Gemini for Google Cloud API** (`cloudaicompanion.googleapis.com`) enabled and that your account has the `roles/cloudaicompanion.user` role.
-Follow https://docs.cloud.google.com/gemini/docs/discover/set-up-gemini if you need help.
-2. Add the plugin to your [Opencode config](https://opencode.ai/docs/config/):
+1. Add the plugin to your [Opencode config](https://opencode.ai/docs/config/):

    ```json
    {